Key takeaways

 Can you use a business credit card for personal expenses?

 Using a business credit card for personal expenditures isn’t against the law; however, doing so may violate the terms in your card agreement, which could result in penalties.
-These repercussions might involve:
+These repercussions might include:

 What to look out for in a business credit card